Ladies & Gentlemen... 50 Years of SNL Music: Production

 Thompson was first approached about making the documentary in 2021, following the release of his first film, Summer of Soul.
 An SNL obsessive, Thompson had long been a fan of the show since his childhood, viewing it as a paradigm-shifting program like Soul Train.
 When he became a member of the house band for Late Night with Jimmy Fallon in 2009, he began working just two floors down from the show's studio.
 "When I first got to 30 Rock in 2009, I purposely waited six months to figure out how I was going to infiltrate the SNL ecosystem," he joked.
 "Who am I going to be friends with so I can see how it works?"
 Directing the feature required that Thompson view every episode of SNL—900 by the time of its creation—which was a daunting task.
 To prepare, he watched between three and seven episodes daily.

 Reception

 Jem Aswad of Variety extolled the film as "definitive," writing that "Even though the doc is three hours long and loaded with interviews [...] it never falls into hubristic self-congratulation."
 Late-night commentator Bill Carter, author of The Late Shift, called it "fascinating and engrossing."
 Jen Chaney from Vulture viewed it as "throroughtly spectacular," commenting, "the documentary offers a comprehensive, dynamic, and genuinely exciting tour through five decades of rock, hip-hop, punk, and other genres as manifested within the walls of 30 Rock."
 Many critics heaped praise on Questlove's "mega mix" cold open.

+Accolades

+Questlove and Oz were nominated for the Outstanding Directing for a Documentary/Nonfiction Program at the 77th Primetime Creative Arts Emmy Awards.